colmap/colmap/doc/tutorial.rst

 For large datasets, you probably want to first run CMVS to cluster the scene into more manageable parts and then run COLMAP or PMVS2.
-Please, refer to the sample shell scripts on how to run CMVS in combination with COLMAP or PMVS2.
+Please, refer to the sample shell scripts in the undistortion output folder on how to run CMVS in combination with COLMAP or PMVS2.
 Moreover, there are a number of external libraries that support COLMAP's output:

 - `CMVS/PMVS <http://www.di.ens.fr/pmvs/>`_ [furukawa10]_
 - `CMP-MVS <http://ptak.felk.cvut.cz/sfmservice/websfm.pl>`_ [jancosek11]_